vespinola/attentive-ios-sdk/README.md

 // Alternatively, initialize the SDK in debug mode for more information about your creative and filtering rules ATTNSDK *sdk = [[ATTNSDK alloc] initWithDomain:@"myCompanyDomain" mode:@"debug"];

+// Initialize the AttentiveEventTracker.
+The AttentiveEventTracker is used to send user events (e.g. a Purchase) to Attentive.
+It must be set up before it can be used to send events.
+[ATTNEventTracker setupWithSDk:sdk];
 ```

 ### Identify information about the current user